zongyz/react-sortablejs/README.md

                     }
                 }}

-                // An optional tag to specify the wrapping element.
+                // [Optional] A tag to specify the wrapping element.
 Defaults to "div". tag="ul"

-                // The optional onChange method allows you to implement a controlled component and keep
+                // [Optional] The onChange method allows you to implement a controlled component and keep
                 // DOM nodes untouched.
 You have to change state to re-render the children. onChange={(order) => {
                     onChange(order);